 The CIU depositary complies with the obligations of a custodian account-keeper, including the obligation of restitution of the CIU's assets.
 Only a "reinforced" force majeure event may exempt the CIU depositary of its liability (it may be blamed for unjustifiable non-performance or poor performance of its obligations).
-It has no obligation of restitution of the assets of the CIU recorded in registered form.
+Has no obligation of restitution of the assets of the CIU recorded in registered form.
 European law expressly provides that financial instruments that are only recorded directly on behalf of the CIU with the issuer or its agent (i.e. financial securities in registered form) may not be kept in custody.
+Salary in the CIU with the issuer or its agent (i.e. financial securities in registered form) may not be kept in custody.

-The only financial securities that can be registered in a distributed ledger are securities not admitted to the operations of a central depositary,64 i.e. CIU units or shares not admitted to the operations of a central depositary, negotiable debt securities and shares or bonds that are not admitted to the operations of a central depositary.
+The only financial securities that can be registered in a distributed ledger are securities not admitted to the operations of a central depositary, 64 i.e. CIU units or shares not admitted to the operations of a central depositary, negotiable debt securities and shares or bonds that are not admitted to the operations of a central depositary.